Godzilla has become a worldwide cultural icon since first gracing the screen in the 1954 Japanese film Godzilla.

 Although the origins are unclear, it’s been theorized that SpaceGodzilla was formed after Godzilla cells were carried into space by another monster and irradiated through exposure to a black hole.

 SpaceGodzilla is also one of Godzilla’s most formidable foes, perhaps because he is a Godzilla clone of sorts.
 He can fly, shoot a beam from his mouth, as well as bolts of energy through his shoulder crystals.
-SpaceGodzilla can also powerup by being near crystals he creates, can create a shield, and has regenerative powers.
+SpaceGodzilla can also powerup by being near crystals.
+He creates a shield and has regenerative powers.

 SpaceGodzilla made his only film appearance in Godzilla vs. SpaceGodzilla (1994).

-M.O.G.U.E.R.A. (which stands for Mobile Operations G-Force Universal Expert Robot: Aero-Type) is another mecha featured in many kaiju movies, including Godzilla vs. SpaceGodzilla (1994).
+M.O.G.U.E.R.A. (which stands for Mobile Operations G-Force Universal Expert Robot: Aero-Type) is another mecha featured in many kaiju movies Godzilla vs. SpaceGodzilla (1994).

 Like other mecha’s, he has an extensive array of weapons, the most-used of which are plasma cannons in its eyes.
 Other weapons include a plasma maser cannon in its chest, a drill bit, grenade missiles, and the ability to fly.